• Skip to primary navigation

 Homemade Circuit Projects

-You are here: Home / Battery Chargers / Arduino based Battery Over Discharge Protection Circuit
+You are here: Home / Battery Charger Circuits / Arduino based Battery Over Discharge Protection Circuit

 Arduino based Battery Over Discharge Protection Circuit

-In this post, we are going to construct a over discharge protection circuit for 12v battery using Arduino which can protect 12V SLA battery against over discharge, and also protect the connected load from over voltage in case of overcharged battery is connected.
+In this post, I will show how to construct a over discharge protection circuit for 12v battery using Arduino which can protect 12V SLA battery against over discharge, and also protect the connected load from over voltage in case of overcharged battery is connected.

 Understanding Battery Charge/Discharge Rates